j776w781/EECS-447-Project/Meeting_Logs.md

 - Dylan: Standardize your books.md and post to the GitHub repo.
 (Complete)
 - Aiham: Standardize your magazines.md and post to the GitHub repo.
 (Complete)
 - Ashley: Standardize your digitalMedia.md and post to the GitHub repo.
 (Complete)
-- Nayyir: Generate 25 users to add to the database. ()
+- Nayyir: Generate 25 users to add to the database.
+(Complete)

 **Activities:**